adampetrovic/dotfiles-old/README.md

 Dotfiles
 ========

-After cloning this repo, run `install` to automatically set up the development environment.
+After cloning this repo, run `install.sh` to automatically set up the development environment, install packages, apply MacOS customisations.
 Note that the install script is idempotent: it can safely be run multiple times.

 Dotfiles uses [Dotbot][dotbot] for installation.